LiquidSalonDao/liquid-salon-docs/docs/PCD.md

 #### Collateral Factor

 The collateral factor defines the maximum amount that can be borrowed with a specific collateral.
-It is expressed in decimal: at CF = 1, for every 1 USDC worth of collateral, borrowers will be able to borrow 1 LUSD.
+It is expressed in decimal: at CF = 1, for every 1 USDC worth of collateral, borrowers will be able to borrow 1 lsUSD.
 Once a borrow is taken, the collateral factor changes with market conditions.

 **For each wallet the maximum CF is calculated as the weighted average of the CFs of the collateral assets and their value:**
 $$